dbmcclain/Lisp-Actors/README.md

--- Lisp-Actors - Classical Actors (in TActors folder) --
+-- Lisp-Actors - Classical Actors (in TActors folder - Earlier in 2021) --
 -------------
 You will become amazed at this, but Classical Actors can run in a single thread, and yet, accomplish what we had all thought was a necessary use case for multi-threaded code.
 Classical Actors prove the contrary.